 “Mànec de paella, dent de lleó, fes que aquestes orelles escoltin amb atenció!”

 VIDEO: Children and Youth Can Butjosa Public Libray.

 Can Butjosa is placed in Parets del Valles, a small city 20 minutes away from Barcelona, in Catalonia.
 There are almost 19000 inhabitants living there.
 There are two libraries in the city: ours, specialized in children and young adults, and Can Rajoler Public Library for all kind of people.
 That it is unusual because by law, a city as big as ours must only have one library.

-Can Butjosa was opened in 1983 because of an agreement between Generalitat de Catalunya (Catalan Goverment) and Ajuntament de Parets (Local Goverment).
+Can Butjosa was opened in 1983 because of an agreement between Generalitat de Catalunya (Catalan Government) and Ajuntament de Parets (Local Government).

 Our mission is to introduce children, teenagers, young adults and their families into reading and books, as we think reading is a powerful tool to know oneself, understanding and enjoying life, and also for strengthening our communities in a way to make a better word.
 I often paraphrase the popular music motto “Pop will make us free” by saying “Books will make us free”.
 Don’t you agree with that?

 So what we do, basically, is to find the better match between a book and a child or a teenager that will allow them to enjoy a love relationship that we hope will last forever!

 We work together with families, schools and local services, such as Social Services, as we think they are essential for creating new readers.

 For example, we have a successful 20-year reading program named Pla de Lectura (Reading Program) in which we work hand-in-hand with all public schools of our city to convey the passion for books from 1st to 6th Grade.
 Each month we present books, perform storytimes and have book discussions with the kids about the books they choose to read.